-Orders and Payments
+8.6 Orders and Payments

-- 36. All orders for works, goods or services shall be in a form specified by the Corporate Director of Finance.
-The Headteacher shall be responsible for the proper authorisation of all such official orders issued from the school. - 37.
-The Headteacher shall notify the Corporate Director of Finance of all employees authorised to approve orders, authorise payments and certify payroll notifications.
-A copy of the list of staff authorised to approve these functions shall be retained in school. - 38.
-Written orders shall be made wherever practicable but will not normally be required for supplies of public utility services, for periodical payments such as rent or rates, for petty cash purchases or other exceptions as the Corporate Director of Finance may approve.
-However, an adequate record must be maintained to document the payment of these accounts. - 39.
-If exceptionally it is necessary to issue a verbal order, then such orders must be confirmed in writing the same day.
-The written order must be clearly marked "confirmation order". - 40.
-Local Accounts shall be kept in such a manner as shall be prescribed or agreed by the Corporate Director of Finance.
-All payments from the account shall be supported with invoices, receipts or other vouchers. - 41.
-The Headteacher shall be responsible for ensuring that all accounts (including those paid through the Local Account), travelling and subsistence claims, or other payment vouchers, are examined, verified and certified for payment.
-Subject to this requirement the Headteacher may authorise other employees of the school to carry out these procedures, provided they are included on the list of authorised
+- 8.6.1 All orders for works, goods or services shall be in a form specified by the Section 151 Officer.
+The Headteacher shall be responsible for the proper authorisation of all such official orders issued from the school. - 8.6.2 The Headteacher shall notify the Section 151 Officer of all employees authorised to approve orders, authorise payments and certify payroll notifications.
+A copy of the list of staff authorised to approve these functions shall be retained in school. - 8.6.3 Written orders shall be made wherever practicable but will not normally be required for supplies of public utility services, for periodical payments such as rent or rates, for petty cash purchases or other exceptions as the Section 151 Officer may approve.
+However, an adequate record must be maintained to document the payment of these accounts. - 8.6.4 If exceptionally it is necessary to issue a verbal order, then such orders must be confirmed in writing the same day.
+The written order must be clearly marked "confirmation order". - 8.6.5 Local Accounts shall be kept in such a manner as shall be prescribed or agreed by the Section 151 Officer.
+All payments from the account shall be supported with invoices, receipts or other vouchers. - 8.6.6 The Headteacher shall be responsible for ensuring that all accounts (including those paid through the Local Account), travelling and subsistence claims, or other payment vouchers, are examined, verified and certified for payment.
+Subject to this requirement the Headteacher may authorise other employees of the school to carry out these procedures, provided they are included on the list of authorised personnel.
+Certifications must be in manuscript and confirm that the expenditure has been properly incurred and that the goods or services have been received.

-- personnel.
-Certifications must be in manuscript and confirm that the expenditure has been properly incurred and that the goods or services have been received. - 42.
-The duties of certifying accounts, claims or vouchers shall not be performed by the same person who ordered the goods or services or is making a claim unless other arrangements are made with the Corporate Director of Finance. - 43.
-All invoices, or other accounts for payment, must be made out to the School or the Council.
-Payment must only be made on original invoices not photocopies, faxes or statements. - 44.
-Any amendment to an account shall be made in ink and initialled by the person making it, stating briefly the reasons where they are not self evident. - 45.
-Where invoices are to be paid by the Council, they must be received seven clear working days before the discount date expires.
+- 8.6.7 The duties of certifying accounts, claims or vouchers shall not be performed by the same person who ordered the goods or services or is making a claim unless other arrangements are made with the Section 151 Officer. - 8.6.8 All invoices, or other accounts for payment, must be made out to the School or the Council.
+Payment must only be made on original invoices not photocopies, faxes or statements. - 8.6.9 Any amendment to an account shall be made in ink and initialled by the person making it, stating briefly the reasons where they are not self evident. - 8.6.10 Where invoices are to be paid by the Council, they must be received seven clear working days before the discount date expires.
 Where a discount is lost or interest is incurred due to the failure of the Council to pay the invoice within the seven days, the school shall be reimbursed for the loss.
 Where interest is payable due to a delay by the school, the cost will be charged to the delegated budget.

-Appointment of Staff
+8.7 Appointment of Staff

-46. Except for Foundation and Aided schools, all staff shall be appointed to the service of the Council on conditions of service specified by the Council.
+Except for Foundation and Aided schools, all staff shall be appointed to the service of the Council on conditions of service specified by the Council.
 Subject to this requirement Governors may appoint staff at such levels of nationally and locally determined pay as they may decide.